pdstiago/Problems/README.md

-Solves of Competitive Programming Problems
+Solutions of Competitive Programming Problems